-Can you settle for a moment, close your eyes and imagine you’re inside a car safely going 90 to 100 km/h on the highway.
-Picture out the mountains on your left, grass field on your right, birds flying by your car, and the orange ambient light brought by the sunset you are chasing – aren’t these the sights that make your vacation leaves worthwhile?
-But, no matter how excited you are on this upcoming road trip with your friends, remember to include all essential items in your car.
+Settle yourself for a moment, close your eyes and imagine you’re inside a car safely going 90 to 100 km/h on the highway?
+Picture the mountains on your left, grass field on your right, birds flying by the car, and the orange ambient light brought by the sunset you are chasing—aren’t these the sights that make your vacation worthwhile?
+No matter how excited you are on this upcoming road trip with your friends, remember to include all essential items in your car.

 Whether it’s the crashing waves in the beach you’re after, or the peak of a mountain you’ve been dreaming to reach, or perhaps the provincial cuisine, we know one thing—you’ll be spending hours of your time on the road getting there.
 So, it’s only logical to bring goodies that you may need on the road.
 Here’s our personal list of things essential for your most awaited road trip.

 Car emergency kit

 Before you think about anything else, the most essential item that should be in your car before you head out for a long drive is your car emergency kit.
 It must be complete with all the necessary tools because you may never know what inconveniences you’ll face on the road—even when you already followed the B.L.O.W.B.A.G.E.T.S. (brakes, lights, oil, water, battery, air, gas, engine, tires, and self) guidelines.